 Technical Profile of the Instrument

-The Technical Profile or the Technical Passport of the financial instrument is quite a handy and useful analytical tool for any trader.
-No matter what style of trading you prefer, be it short-term, medium-term or long-term – if you see the full picture of price dynamics in the financial instrument on different timeframes, then you can more effectively manage your open position or portfolio, consisting of several positions, apply positions hedging techniques, in a timely manner increase or reduce your presence in the market.
-The Technical Profile of the financial instrument is the tool that allows you to do all of the above.
+“Technical Profile” of a financial instrument is quite a handy and useful tool for any trader.
+No matter what style of trading you prefer, be it short-term, medium-term or long-term – if you can see the full picture reflecting the price dynamics of a financial instrument on different timeframes, you can more effectively manage an open position or a portfolio consisting of several positions, use techniques of hedging positions, timely increase or decrease your presence in the market.
+The “Technical Profile” of the instrument allows you to do this.

-In the diagram below you can see the Technical Profile of one of the financial instruments – the currency pair USDJPY.
+In the diagram below you can see the “Technical Profile” of one of the financial instruments – the currency pair USDJPY.

-The Technical Profile of any financial instrument is divided into several sections, that reflect the technical picture in the instrument from the perspective of the selected trading strategy.
-As you can see, there are LTS, MTS and STS sectors, corresponding to the long-term, medium-term and short-term trading strategies.
-There is also the sector D, which corresponds to daily timeframe, the sector SCP, which corresponds to scalping strategy and the sector ETC, which indicates other technical parameters of the financial instrument.
+“Technical Profile” is divided into sectors, which reflect the technical picture of the financial instrument from the point of view of one or another proprietary strategy.
+As you can see, there are sectors LTS, MTS, STS, corresponding to long-term, medium-term and short-term strategies.
+There is also sector D, which corresponds to the daily time frame; sector SCP, which corresponds to the scalper strategy, and sector ETC (which indicates other parameters of the financial instrument).

 Finally, summing up the scores within all trading strategies, the overall balance of power in the selected instrument can be calculated as a percentage.
-This information is indicated in the rightmost column of the Technical Profile of the financial instrument (SENTIMENT).
+This information is indicated in the rightmost column of the “Technical Profile” of the financial instrument – BALANCE.

 No doubt, you might have a question, how to use all of this information in real trading and what it gives to a trader?

-Talking about the practical value of the Technical Profile of the financial instrument, the most important point, that I would like to mention, is as follows – when trading on different timeframes according to the rules of different trading strategies, it is useful to see what is happening on a larger and a smaller timeframes of the selected financial instrument.
+Talking about the practical value of the “Technical Profile” of the financial instrument, the most important point, that I would like to mention, is as follows – when trading on different timeframes according to the rules of different trading strategies, it is useful to see what is happening on a larger and a smaller timeframes of the selected financial instrument.
 If there is a confluence of signals generated by different trading strategies on different timeframes, then the probability of movement in the direction indicated by the signal in the selected timeframe increases.

 For me, it’s quite obvious, that this information can be used as a trend indicator for those traders who like intraday trading.
 If you know the current level of ADV (average daily volatility) and the balance of power of market participants within the selected instrument, then this piece of information gives you an opportunity to evaluate the possibility of different trading scenarios during the trading day.
 Because of this reason, the Technical Profile of the instrument provides you with space for indicating the main and alternative scenarios for the upcoming trading day in the far right column.
 At last, the snapshot of the Technical Profile of the financial instrument taken before and after your trade can be a key element of your trading log.